 Introduction

-Two-way CBEC trade volume reached over US$276 billion in 2021, reports PRC customs, a 15 percent growth y-o-y accounting for some 5 percent of the total.
-Total CBEC imports stood at US$203 billion by 2021, up by some 28 percent y-o-y, while exports dropped by 0.9 percent y-o-y to US$76 billion.
-The total CBEC import and export figure is expected to reach US$363 billion by 2025 with an annual growth rate of above 10 percent, according to the Chinese industrial research firm iResearch.
+Two-way CBEC trade volume surpassed US$299 billion in 2022, a 8.3 percent growth y-o-y accounting for some 5 percent of total trade.
+Total CBEC exports stood at US$220 billion by 2022, up by some 8.4 percent y-o-y, while imports increased by 3.8 percent y-o-y to US$79 billion.
+Total CBEC imports and exports are expected to reach US$363 billion a year by 2025 with annual growth above 10 percent, according to PRC industrial research firm iResearch.

 2019-21 total CBEC volume increases, but growth slows